amp-up-io/qti3-item-player-vue3/README.md

 ## Built With

-The QTI3 Item Player is built with the Vue.js (v2.6) framework.
+The QTI3 Item Player is built with the Vue 3 (v3.4.34) framework.

 * [Vue.js](https://vuejs.org/)